Scipione Rebiba: Episcopal succession

 In the early 18th century, Pope Benedict XIII, whose holy orders were descended from Rebiba's consecration of Giulio Antonio Santorio, personally consecrated at least 139 bishops for various important European sees, including German, French, English and New World bishops.
 These bishops in turn consecrated bishops almost exclusively for their respective countries.
-Therefore, Rebiba is part of the episcopal lineage of Pope Francis, Pope Benedict XVI, and 95% of Catholic bishops alive today.
+Therefore, Rebiba is part of the episcopal lineage of Pope Leo XIV and nearly 95% of Catholic bishops alive today.
 The last pope who did not have his apostolic succession derived from Rebiba is Pope Innocent XII (a member of Guillaume d'Estouteville's line) who died on 27 September 1700.

-Since there are no records of who consecrated him, most Roman Catholic bishops can trace their episcopal lineage only as far back as Rebiba.
-However, since it is canon law that there must be at least three bishops present at a consecration, it is possible to bypass Rebiba using the bishops who cooperated with him in his consecrations.
+Since there are no known surviving records of who consecrated him, most Latin Catholic bishops can trace their episcopal lineage only as far back as Rebiba.

-Although there is no knowledge of who consecrated Rebiba as Bishop, records indicate that it was done 14 May, 1541.
+Although there is no knowledge of who consecrated Rebiba as bishop, records indicate that it was done 14 May, 1541.
 It has been speculated the records pertaining to his episcopal consecration and those immediately preceding him in office were destroyed in a fire in Chieti, the city east of Rome where Rebiba first became auxiliary bishop.